typedb/typedb/docs/pages/docs/01-cloud-deployment/gc-deployment.md

 ## Next Steps

+Deploying Grakn KGMS on Google Cloud comes with our Enterprise Support.
+Please contact <a href="mailto:support@grakn.ai">support@grakn.ai</a> with your Support ID so we can create your account on our <a href="https://work.grakn.ai/helpdesk">Support Platform</a>.

 If you want to learn more about Grakn KGMS, the [Grakn Academy](https://dev.grakn.ai/academy/) is a good place to start.

 To learn more about running Grakn KGMS in the cloud, take a look at the [best practices guide](https://dev.grakn.ai/docs/cloud-deployment/best-practices)